-Arkansas Tech University is a public, state institution, so it offers a reduced tuition rate of $6,960 for in-state students who attend full-time.
-For students who are not considered Arkansas-residents, out-of-state tuition is $13,920 a year.
+Arkansas Tech University is a public, state institution, so it offers a reduced tuition rate of $5,820 for students who qualify as state residents and attend full-time.
+For non-Arkansas residents, out-of-state tuition is $11,640 a year.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Arkansas Tech is $8,754 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $7,832.
+Housing and campus dining at Arkansas Tech costs $9,157 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining halls.
+Students who do not live on-campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of board-only is $8,474.

 Tuition and fees may vary depending on program, course level, location, and more.

-Arkansas Tech’s tuition and fees change based on: B Course load for both full and part-time students
+Arkansas Tech’s tuition and fees change based on: •Campus location for full-time and part-time students •Course load for both full and part-time students

-The majority of Arkansas Tech University undergrads use financial aid to help pay for school.
-In 2021, 4,375 of the 10,110 undergrads enrolled received financial aid.
-Arkansas Tech meets 61 percent of the demonstrated financial need for undergraduates.
+In 2022, 4,080 of the 8,901 undergrads enrolled received financial aid.
+Arkansas Tech meets 60% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $10,576 a year.
-Around 60.09 percent of Arkansas Tech undergrads take out student loans to cover any remaining costs.
-Arkansas Tech graduates who have student loans graduate with an average of $23,858 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $10,225 a year.
+Around 59.05% of Arkansas Tech undergrads take out student loans to cover any remaining costs.
+Arkansas Tech graduates who have student loans graduate with an average of $23,096 of student loan debt.

 The average debt for each loan type varies.